 Designers say wallpaper is a secret ingredient for creating a unique, whimsical kitchen.
 Easy to work with, economical and versatile, wallpapers let you personalise your kitchen in an unexpected, playful way.
-With kitchen wallpaper, you can effortlessly transform your kitchen with graphic patterns, energetic bursts of colour or show-stopping feature walls.
+With kitchen wallpaper, you can completely transform your kitchen.
+Graphic patterns, energetic bursts of colour or show-stopping feature walls–wallpaper can do it all.
 There’s such a wide variety of gorgeous statement papers to choose from.
 Whatever you choose, it’s sure to add vibrancy and charm to plain walls, cabinets or splashbacks.

-And technology has advanced so far that now, kitchen wallpapers are specifically designed to withstand steam and humidity.
+Technology has advanced so far.
+Now, kitchen wallpapers are specifically designed to withstand steam and humidity.
 You’ll usually find kitchen-themed wallpapers come in either vinyl or washable wallpapers.

-Here, we’ve done the legwork for you and gathered up all the best modern kitchen wallpaper designs, from faux tile to botanicals to subtle grey textures.
-There’s something for every kitchen style, so let’s dive right in.
+Here, we’ve gathered up all the latest modern kitchen wallpaper ideas.
+Everything from faux tile to oversized botanicals to subtle grey textures.
+There’s something for every kitchen style, so let’s dive right in!

-Choose a wallpaper with heaps of personality, such as this quirky op-art inspired paper.
-From a distance, it looks like an abstract pattern but up close, it features fun character details.
+Choose a wallpaper with heaps of personality, like a quirky op-art inspired paper.
+From a distance, it looks like an abstract pattern but up close, it might feature fun details.

 An over-sized leaf-patterned wallpaper adds excitement to a bland kitchen.